axibase/atsd/configuration/tag-templates.md

 ![](./images/tag-template-editor-options.png)

-The template defined formatting rules for eight tags with different data types.
+The template defines formatting rules for eight tags with different data types.

 ![](./images/tag-template-editor-tags.png)

-When the user opens an editor for a metric with the `observation_end` tag (any non-empty value satisfied the condition), the expression returns `true` and the editor formats metric tags according to rules specified in the **Tags Table**.
+When the user opens an editor for a metric with the `observation_end` tag any non-empty value satisfies the condition, the expression returns `true` and the editor formats metric tags according to the rules specified in the **Tags Table**.

-The tags managed by the `FRED` template are grouped together under the `FRED Series Tags` defined in the **Tag Set Name** option.
+The tags organized by the `FRED` template are grouped together as `FRED Series Tags` defined in the **Tag Set Name** option.

 ![](./images/tag-template-editor-view.png)

-The `FRED` template can be also selected on the **Metrics** page which causes the page to add additional columns for each tag defined in the table.
+The `FRED` template can be also selected on the **Metrics** page which adds additional columns for each tag defined in the table.

 ![](./images/tag-template-editor-metrics.png)